Monoethylene Glycol Reclamation and Regeneration Unit | SLB

 Process flow schematic for PureMEG MEG reclamation and regeneration system.

-You have the option to integrate our mechanical vapor recompression (MVR) technology, reducing energy demand by up to 75% and cutting CO2e emissions by approximately 30%.
+You have the option to integrate our mechanical vapor recompression (MVR) technology, reducing energy demand by about 75% and cutting CO2e emissions by up to 90%.

 PureMEG systems not only regenerate the MEG by boiling off the pipeline water, they also remove salts and other solids to achieve the required outlet glycol purity.
 Dissolved salts in formation water, pipeline production chemicals, and pipe scale all have the potential to scale or foul both subsea and topside processing equipment.
 This MEG recovery system is an essential component of pipeline flow assurance.